megoshmego/React/NOTES/intro/6_JSX_expressions.md

-Sure!
-In this script, the instructor is explaining key concepts related to the React library, including React Components, JSX (JavaScript Syntax Extension), and props (properties).

 1. **React and Components**: React is a JavaScript library for building user interfaces, particularly single-page applications.
 You construct the UI using components, which are JavaScript functions or classes that optionally accept inputs, known as "props", and return a React element that describes how a part of the UI should appear.